vitessio/website/content/en/docs/reference/vreplication/movetables.md

 #### -tablet_types
 **optional**\
-**default** `-vreplication_tablet_type` parameter value for the tablet. `-vreplication_tablet_type` has the default value of replica. (default "master,replica,rdonly")\
+**default** `-vreplication_tablet_type` parameter value for the tablet. `-vreplication_tablet_type` has the default value of "PRIMARY,REPLICA".\
 **string**

 <div class="cmd">

-Source tablet types to replicate from (e.g. master, replica, rdonly).
-Defaults to -vreplication_tablet_type parameter value for the tablet, which has the default value of replica.
+Source tablet types to replicate from (e.g. primary, replica, rdonly).
+Defaults to -vreplication_tablet_type parameter value for the tablet, which has the default value of "PRIMARY,REPLICA".

 </div>